 So, how do you choose?

-In order to ensure you select the right employee the first time around, you need to have a strong employee selection process in place.
-With clearly defined process, you can efficiently weed out the candidates who aren’t right for the job – leaving you with the perfect individual to fill your open position.
+In order to ensure you select the right employee the first time around, you need to have a strong candidate assessment and selection process in place.
+With a clearly defined process, you can efficiently weed out the applicants who aren’t right for the job – leaving you with the perfect individual to fill your open position.

 Let’s take a look at seven key tips for creating a selection process that fits your needs as well as your candidates’.

 1. Create a selection process in the first place

 This may seem like an obvious first step, and it is.
 But it’s still worth pointing out because many HR departments and recruiters still try to work off a mental selection process they’ve created in their minds.

 While you may have a basic understanding of what you want that process to look like, not having a clearly defined system makes you inefficient while hiring.
 You may forget some steps, miss important questions, or lose a candidate somewhere in the process.

 Furthermore, when you’re not following the same process for each candidate, it’s difficult to compare their qualifications and fit for the job.
 After all, you want your process to be It also makes it difficult to work with other recruiters or share information across your HR department and get everybody on the same page.

 So be sure to take the time to lay out exactly what your selection process looks like.
 Follow step-by-step exactly what screenings, interviews, or tests you’ll conduct before making your final selection.

 Don’t be afraid to get detailed.
 The more in-depth you go with your process, the less likely you are to make careless mistakes or forget something important.